tudows/PLIM/README.md

 log:
 ------------------------------
+**2016-01-14:**
+* Construct a auto route match like the .Net MVC.
+* Change the mongodb connect to auth.

 **2016-01-13:**
 * Finish the study of git abdout how to push and pull the repositorie.<br>
 * Finish repositorie's creation on github and push all the project.